President / Vice-President

 Jeanine Meerapfel is a film director, screenwriter and producer.
 She lives in Berlin.

 Jeanine Meerapfel has been a member of the Film and Media Arts Section of the Akademie der Künste since 1998.
 She was the Deputy Director of this Section from 2012 to 2015.
-In Mai 2015 she was elected President of the Akademie der Künste, followed by the re-election in May 2018.
+In May 2015 she was elected President of the Akademie der Künste, followed by the re-election in May 2018.

 Kathrin Röggla is an author and playwright.
 She lives in Berlin.

 She was born in Salzburg, Austria, on 14th June 1971 and studied German Language and Literature and Communication Science in Salzburg and in Berlin from 1989 to 1999.
 She has been an active figure on the public literary scene since 1988.
 After moving to Berlin in 1992, she produced her first books and short prose works.
 She has also been composing and producing radio works such as radio dramas, acoustic installations and network radio since 1998, as well as writing theatre texts since 2002.
 From 2004 to 2008, Röggla went on numerous trips to destinations such as Georgia, Iran, Central Asia, Japan, the USA and Yemen.
 Kathrin Röggla has been a member of the Literature Section of the Academy of Arts since 2012.